 - SSM messaging endpoint: ssmmessages.REGION.amazonaws.com

-Note: SSM Agent uses the Region information retrieved by the instance metadata service to replace the REGION value in the above endpoints.
+Note: SSM Agent uses the Region information retrieved by the instance metadata service to replace the REGION value in these endpoints.

 When SSM Agent can't connect with the Systems Manager endpoints, you see error messages similar to the following in the SSM Agent logs: